 National association of teachers of the deaf formed.

-- Basic School Law, School Education Law, and so on enacted.
+- Basic School Law, School Education Law, and others enacted.

 - Special census conducted on the deaf population and their actual situations.

-- Meeting held at Ikaho Hot Springs in Gunma Prefecture to form organization of the deaf called Japanese Federation of the Deaf (JFD), holding national conference.
+- Meeting held at Ikaho Hot Springs in Gunma Prefecture to form organization of the deaf called Japanese Federation of the Deaf (JFD), holding national conference in Ikaho.

 - Government ordinance issued on compulsory education.